OlympicsDataverse/.github/profile/readme.md

 Inspiration coming from the <https://github.com/sportsdataverse>, I found there was no common place with Olympic data.
-After discovering some sports have public access to data I decided to start this organization with the intent of a data distribution knowledge base.
+After discovering some sports have public access to data I decided to start this organization with the intent of a data distribution knowledge.

 ### Sources: